aigcdev/aiwriter/README.md

 Here is the generated page: [Version 1](https://ai-writer.app/page/v1)

-## 2. Update the Page Design
+## 2. Add APP Screenshots

-Next, we update the page design.
-We want to remove the logo from the background and add app screenshots instead.
+Next, we want to remove the logo from the background and add app screenshots instead.
 Here's the prompt for ChatGPT:

 ```
 Update the code: